Dreaght/gpu-screen-recorder-ui/README.md

 # FAQ
 ## I get an error when trying to start the gpu-screen-recorder-ui.service systemd service
 If you have previously used the flatpak version of GPU Screen Recorder with the new UI then the non-flatpak version of the systemd service will conflict with that.
 Run `gsr-ui` to fix that.
+## I use a non-qwerty keyboard layout and I have an issue with incorrect keys registered in the software
+This is a KDE Plasma Wayland issue.
+Use `setxkbmap <language>` command, for example `setxkbmap se` to make sure X11 applications (such as this one) gets updated to use your languages keyboard layout.